New tools to improve performance

 But of those that exceed the standard CTR of 2%, what is it that makes them so successful in the SERPs?

 Here are 25 blog post headline ideas you can draw inspiration from, ordered by CTR from high to low:

 *Editor’s note: Unsure whether your blog content is getting a good CTR from organic search?
 Grab our Google Search Console Basics dashboard to find out instantly–and see whether your blog posts hit (or beat) the average.

 How2CreateWebsite’s blog post titled “How to Create a Blog in 5 Minutes” has an incredible click-through rate of 45%.

-“So the most important thing that will help people with creating a title for your blog post is the long keywords instead of short keywords because it’s really competitive with those types of keywords.”
+“So the most important thing that will help people create a good blog post title is identifying the right long keywords instead of going for short keywords.
+Short keywords are really competitive and difficult to rank for.”

 Faizan Ali thinks the success of this blog post is “because we are appealing to our audience’s emotional need for resolution.”

 “Whenever we are writing a headline we make sure that we use the keyword in the title.
 This helps us in matching the intent of the searcher.
 If our title can resonate with the searcher’s intent then there is a high chance of getting a higher CTR.”